rselph/flickrate/README.md

 this.
 In theory the code works in a gnome environment.
 Please let me know!)
 Things that require a browser are the `-o` flag and the `-user` flag.
-If you aren't using either of those, flickrate should run proplerly on any platform that supports go.
+If you aren't using either of those, flickrate should run properly on any platform that supports go.